MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/FinanceAdvanced/how-to-set-up-global-dimensions.md

   - "sv-se"
 ---
 # How to: Set Up Global Dimensions
 A global dimension is a dimension that you can use as a filter anywhere in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
 You can set up two dimensions as global dimensions.
 Choose the two dimensions that you will use most frequently in your reports.
-You can, however, use any dimension as a filter in the **\($ N\_554 Analysis by Dimensions $\)** window.
+You can, however, use any dimension as a filter in the **Analysis by Dimensions** window.

 > [!IMPORTANT]
 >  Changing a global dimension requires that the program makes changes to all the entries posted using that dimension.
 This can take some time.
 To avoid having to make such a change, you should choose your global dimensions carefully.